Jovany1543/ToDoList/README.md

-## StarWars Blog
+## Task Organizer

-A front-end interactive web app that consumes a third party API, and allows users to find information about the characters, vehicles and planets featured in the Star Wars universe.
-The use of React JS allows the user to have a dynamic and seamlessly experience.
-It also allows for the code to remain DRY.
+This full stack web application makes use of React JS to enable the user to organize tasks the form of a list.
+With this app users can improve productivity by keeping track of the status for each task.
+They can CRUD them as needed.
+Registered users have the ability to save their lists.

 Technologies used used: HTML5, CSS, Javascript, React.js, Redux.